hanmindev/MCMV/README.md

 Using programs like blender, you can export animations to .bvh which can be converted by this program into .mcfunction.

 # Examples
 Character dancing.
-Virtually any humanoid armature animation is able to be used to create an animation with the model on the right with a bit of tweaking.
+Virtually any humanoid armature animation is able to be used to create an animation with the model on the right in Minecraft with a bit of tweaking.
+Custom model rigs aren't limited to humanoid armatures, it's just that I only had time to make a humanoid demo.

 !["Characters  boxes  in dances"](https://skfb.ly/6VXqP) by Unity  (shehab house) is licensed under ![Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/).